xinxuanliu/handy-workflow/README.md

    - Size = 1 means 512 B, size = 2048 means 1 MiB, size = 2097152 means 1 GiB.
 2. Substitute name and size you want of the disk in examples below:
    *The touch command at the end tells Spotlight not to needlessly index it.*
-   - Create a RAM disk of 2 GiB (size = 4194304) named RAMDisk1 in APFS format, run in termial:
+   - Create a RAM disk of 2 GiB (size = 4194304) named RAMDisk1 in APFS format, run in terminal:
    ```
    diskutil apfs create $(hdiutil attach -nomount ram://4194304) RAMDisk1 && touch /Volumes/RAMDisk1/.metadata_never_index
    ```